-- Today (Tuesday) gas pollution will affect the area around Holuhraun, but mainly northeast and east of it in the afternoon.
-Tomorrow (Wednesday) gas pollution might be felt to the east of the eruption. - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
+- Today (Friday) and tomorrow (Saturday) gas pollution will affect the area northeast and east of the eruption in Holuhraun. - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
 Most reliable are the forecast maps approved my meteorologist on duty, see Gas forecast.
 And although still being developed further, an automatic forecast, see Gas model, is also available (trial run, see disclaimer). - Measurements of air quality can be found on the webpage www.airquality.is Data from handheld gas monitors, spread around the country, can also be found on that page